k2view-academy/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 - Replacement of sequences of provisioned entities to avoid duplication in the target DB.
 - Entity reservation - enables the user to reserve entities in the testing environment, thus preventing other users from deleting or reloading these entities in the environment until the user completes their functional testing.
 - Automatic data security and masking on an entity-by-entity basis.
-- TDM 9.0 adds a support of automatic data masking on the provisioned tables when creating a task for tables provisioning.
+- TDM 9.0 adds a support for automatic data masking on the provisioned tables when creating a task for tables provisioning.
 - Support for an up-to-date data of the selected entities.
 - Cross-application integrity.
 - Data Versioning features: